 - If you need to use an alarm then muffle it under a pillow, it’s not fun being startled out of a deep meditation.

 - It’s important not to be hard on yourself if you can’t clear your mind completely.
 Nice positive thoughts are better than bad so it’s ok if you dwell on good ones for a moment or two.

-- If you really have problems clearing your mind then a Tachyon Headband clears all thoughts almost instantly, my Tachyon Meditation Kit also includes a 15 minute Resonant Meditation Music track which is handy for timing your meditation too.
+- If you really have problems clearing your mind then using a Tachyon Cell over your brow chakra (slipped under a stretchy sweat band to hold it in place) clears all thoughts almost instantly.
+Or my 15 minute Resonant Meditation Music track is handy to keep your focus and for timing your meditation too.

 Let me know how you get on and please mail me via the contact form if you have any questions.